cabral1888/pd_de/README.md

 # (venv) means inside your virtual environment
 (venv)$ ./run.sh
 ```
+PS.: Remember to edit the script setting the environment variables according with your scenario.

 ### Running streaming code
 In order to run the streaming code, you must create a Linux socket: